 Rainbow Falls | Rainbow Dam

 Recorded by Captain Lewis as “Beautifull Cascade” in his journal, Rainbow Falls’ “cascade of about fifty feet perpendicular” was untouched when the dam was constructed in 1910.
+You can see the magnificent Rainbow Falls at 6401 Giant Springs Road.*

 A half mile [.8 km] upstream from Rainbow Falls, the smaller, 6 foot [2 meters] Colter Falls could be found.
 Set behind Rainbow Dam, these falls are now submerged.